December 2, 2016

-Interns must pass a writing test and criminal background check and sign a waiver and release of liability.
+Interns must pass a criminal background check and sign a waiver and release of liability.
 The internship is located in our Gaithersburg, Md., office.

 Fill out an application now »

 Note: You'll be asked to submit a cover letter, writing sample, résumé, two references that are either from a professional, volunteer or educational experience (not personal) and one letter of recommendation with the application.